mrmdlab/Segmenthor/README.md

 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- refactor: control_points
+    - set a hotkey for making a new mask
+    - use different color to indicate the active instance and others (inactive: green, active: red)
+        - in previewMask mode, show all existing masks in inactive color
+- save mask as `.nii.gz`  Combine all mask instances
+- Ctrl+S, export mask automatically to `derivatives` folder
+- Fix big bug: multiprocessing opens multiple windows, how come?
+    - by means of `__name__`
+- Fix bug: tab doesn't work
+- refactor: change `masks` into `dict`. convert into the same shape as that of data only when exporting to `nifti`
+- Note, different masks may possibly overlap
+- refactor: move zoom() and pan() into hotkeys.py
 - display segmentation volume
 - refactor: reuse font object
 - change function name: dispReminder()->dispMsg()